noriakis/software/docs/ggkegg/04-usecases.md

 ### Preprocessing

-We obtained `tidygraph` of ko01100, and process the graph.
+We obtained `tbl_graph` of ko01100, and process the graph.
 First, we append edges corresponding to inter-compound relationships.
 Although most of the reactions are reversible and by default adds two edges in `process_reaction`, we specify `single_edge=TRUE` here for visualization.
 Also, converting compound ID and KO ID and append attributes to graph.

 ```r